Woburn Larceny Attorneys

 Woburn Larceny Attorneys Protecting Your Rights Through Thick and Thin

-The police say you stole something and you’ve been charged with larceny, but you’re not sure what to do.
-You’ve never been to court and don’t know what to expect.
-Worse yet, having any type of a criminal record could affect your job, school or future career.
-Don’t fear, at Contant Law we are here to guide you through this difficult time.
+If the police accuse you of stealing something and have been charged with larceny, you may not be sure what steps to take to defend yourself.
+You have never been to court and do not know what to expect.
+Worse yet, having any criminal record could affect your job, school, or future career.
+Do not fear; at Contant Law P.C., we are here to guide you through this challenging time.

-Read on to learn more about the different types of larceny, related charges and some of the peculiar requirements.
-If you want more information, simply call, text or email us to schedule an appointment.
+Read on to learn more about the different types of larceny, related charges, and some of the peculiar requirements.
+If you want more information, call, text, or email Contant Law, P.C. of Woburn, MA, today to schedule an appointment so we may review your legal options.

 What is Larceny?